 CONTENTS

-- 1. Introduction
+- 1. INTRODUCTION

-- 2. History
+- 2. HISTORY

-- 3. The Planning Application
+- 3. THE PLANNING APPLICATION

-- 4. The Planning Case
+- 4. THE PLANNING CASE

-- 5. Sustainability
+- 5. SUSTAINABILITY

-- 6. Policy Considerations
+- 6. POLICY CONSIDERATIONS

-- 7. Conclusion
+- 7. CONCLUSION

-1. INTRODUCTION
+INTRODUCTION

-1.1 This Design and Access Statement has been prepared in support of a full planning application for the erection of a third, two bed flat on top of the two flats granted permission under reference 6/2015/2173/FULL on the site of the garages and land adjacent to flats 37- 48 Lambs Close, Cuffley, Potters Bar, Hertfordshire.
-24 parking spaces would be provided in total, three for the proposed flats and 21 for the existing flats in Lambs Close.
-1.2 The application site comprises a block of 11 garages and 13 open parking spaces together with access and turning space in a gated plot of land set to the rear of a large block of flats at the southern end of Lambs Close.
+- 1.1 This Design and Access Statement has been prepared in support of a full planning application for the erection of three new dwellings.
+A previous application for two flats was granted permission under reference 6/2015/2173/FULL on the site of the garages and land adjacent to flats 37- 48 Lambs Close, Cuffley, Potters Bar, Hertfordshire.
+25 parking spaces would be provided in total, four for the proposed flats and 21 for the existing flats in Lambs Close. - 1.2 The application site comprises a block of 11 garages and 13 open parking spaces together with access and turning space in a gated plot of land set to the rear of a large block of flats at the southern end of Lambs Close.
 The plot is well screened on its southern, eastern and western boundaries by mature trees and vegetation.
-Two of the trees - oaks - are protected by a Tree Preservation Order.
-1.3 Lambs Close is characterised by four large blocks of flats with parking and landscaping.
-It is an unremarkable enclosed street scene.
-1.4 The site is not within a Conservation Area and the garage block is not listed.

-1.5 The proposed development follows planning approval for the erection of the two, two bedroom flats on the site together with associated parking and the retention of parking for the existing flats (ref: 6/2015/2173/ FULL).
-The implementation of this permission has commenced.
+Two of the trees oaks are protected by a Tree Preservation Order. - 1.3 Lambs Close is characterised by four large blocks of flats with parking and landscaping.
+It is an unremarkable enclosed street scene. - 1.4 The site is not within a Conservation Area and the garage block is not listed. - 1.5 This planning application is being submitted further to the grant of permission for the erection of two, two bedroom flats on the site together with associated parking and the retention of parking for the existing flats in Lambs Close (ref.
+6/2015/2173/FULL).
+The implementation of this permission has been commenced.